Rachnerd/angular2/README.md

 [API](https://angular.io/docs/ts/latest/api/)  +  [Cheatsheet](https://angular.io/cheatsheet) <- Open both!!

 ## Backend
-At some point in this workshop Http gets implemented.
 In stead of using the Http from the Angular API, a customized Http class is used that is configured to call a static (fake) backend.
 The following requests will be available in this workshop:
 ```
 Request                     Response